benbot8/azure_optimized_ml_pipeline/README.md

 ## References
 The basis for this work can be found under the following link:
 - [Official Udacity Repository](https://github.com/udacity/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files)

-I futhermore used the official Microsoft Azure documentation, namely:
+I furthermore used the official Microsoft Azure documentation, namely:
 - [What is automated machine learning (AutoML)?](https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml)
 - [Hyperparameter tuning a model with Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters)